How to get a visa for Iran?

 • Kish International Airport

 Once, you get off the plane, you should find the visa-on-arrival counter and ask for a visa for Iran.
 The main disadvantage of this type of visa for Iran is that you have to spend more than 4 hours at the airport, so the officer can check your documents.
-Visa on arrival can only be extended by the approval of Iranian Foreign Affairs Office, which is not an easy process.
-So, if you’re planning on staying more than 30 days, get visa for Iran at the Embassy instead.
+Visa on arrival can only be extended by the approval of the Iranian Foreign Affairs Office, which is not an easy process.
+So, if you’re planning on staying more than 30 days, get a visa for Iran at the Embassy instead.

 iranian visa guide